About

 kavya.becoming@gmail.com

-Anany’s research area lies in the 19th and 20th century post-Kantian Western philosophy, in particular, the influence and reception of Friedrich Nietzsche’s thought in German and French philosophical circles by movements such as Existentialism, Postmodernism and (post)Structuralism.
+Anany’s research area lies in 19th- and 20th-century post-Kantian Western philosophy, in particular the influence and reception of Friedrich Nietzsche’s thought in German and French philosophical circles, including movements such as Existentialism, Postmodernism, and (post)Structuralism.
+When missing in action, he can be found day-napping somewhere in the mountains.

 anany.m@iitb.ac.in